 Session Replay is a powerful tool that can modernize your Digital Experience Monitoring (DEM) strategy.
 You can use it to capture and visually replay the complete digital experience of every user.

-You can record all customer interactions with your web application and replay each click and action in a movie-like experience.
-Session Replay also makes it easy for your QA teams to reproduce production issues which can be used by your developers to bridge the gap between code and user experience.
+You can record your customers' interactions with your web application and replay each click and action in a movie-like experience.
+Session Replay also makes it easy for your QA teams to reproduce production issues, which your developers can use to bridge the gap between code and user experience.

 Uses for Session Replay